Liuzhe30/Methven/README.md

 from src.utils_sign_prediction import *
 from src.utils_slope_prediction import *

-# Define path of downloaded data
+# Define path of downloaded weights and the embedding file
 download_path = '/Methven_Download/' # In this case, the weights from '/Methven_Download/small/weights/' will be used.
 embedding_file = '/save_path/temp.dataset' # lode the embedding file